 My aim is to be as environmentally conscious as possible in my business practices, from my dyeing habits to my choice of fibre, dyes and packaging.
 My supplies are sourced from eco-friendly, sustainable partners where possible.

-When I'm not crafting, I'm working as a shopping centre manager or attending to our rural property where, with my Scottish fiancée we keep highland cows, ducks, geese, chickens, an orchard and a sizeable veggie patch...all of which Louie and Lola "help" with too!
+When I'm not dyeing or crafting, I enjoy attending to our rural property where we keep highland cows, ducks, geese, chickens, an orchard and a sizeable veggie patch...all of which Louie and Lola "help" with too!

 Thank you for checking out Louie & Lola Yarns!